term7/DaemonLeash/README.md

+A word in advance: we stopped using Adobe a while ago and we found software alternatives for all our needs, which is why we also stopped to maintain this script.
+Adobe might have changed its LaunchDeamons and this script might not catch them anymore...

 # DaemonLeash for OS X

 We have been using Adobe Creative Cloud (for Mac OSX) for quite a while now and it came to our attention that several background processes connect to Adobe Servers to send out data as soon as we start our Computer (even though we did not start any Adobe Application).
 Google Chrome does behave exactly the same way.
 These processes require processing power that we want to use in other ways.
 Yes, background processes check for updates too - yet we prefer to check for updates manually.